MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 The snippet at the top of this page is sufficient for detecting the provider.
 You can learn how to accomplish the other two by reviewing the snippet in the [Using the Provider section](#using-the-provider).

-Although any Ethereum operation can be performed via the provider API, most developers use a convenience library with higher-level abstractions.
-The most common such libraries are [ethers](https://www.npmjs.com/package/ethers) and [web3.js](https://www.npmjs.com/package/web3).
+The provider API is all you need to create a full-featured web3 application.

-Even if you use a convenience library, you will likely still need to detect the provider before initializing the library.
+That said, many developers use a convenience library, such as [ethers](https://www.npmjs.com/package/ethers) and [web3.js](https://www.npmjs.com/package/web3), instead of using the provider directly.
-Other than that, you can generally learn everything you need to know from the documentation of those libraries, without reading this lower-level API.

-However, for developers of convenience libraries, and for developers who would like to use features that are not yet supported by their favorite libraries, knowledge of the provider API is essential.
-Read on for more details.
+If you are in need of higher-level abstractions than those provided by this API, we recommend that you use a convenience library.

 ## Chain IDs